What Otc Medicine Is Good For Vertigo? | Quick Relief Guide

 When it strikes, many seek quick relief without a prescription.
 That’s where over-the-counter (OTC) medicines come into play.
 OTC options are accessible and can provide fast symptom control, especially for mild to moderate vertigo episodes.
 But not all OTC medicines work the same way or suit every type of vertigo.

 Antihistamines such as meclizine and dimenhydrinate top the list for OTC use.
 These medications help reduce the spinning sensation by calming the vestibular system—the part of your inner ear responsible for balance.
-They block histamine receptors involved in triggering nausea and dizziness.
+They can also help with nausea and motion-related dizziness, though they don’t treat the underlying cause of vertigo itself.

 Yet, it’s crucial to understand how these drugs work, their potential side effects, and when they’re appropriate to use.
 This article dives deep into what OTC medicine is good for vertigo, the science behind their effect, and practical advice on usage.